LesterLyu/owlready2/src/owlready2/backend/README.md

   - [ ] any object, data or annotation property name
 - [ ] Use remote SPARQL engine to perform customized SPARQL query.
 - [ ] Implement `SparqlGraph._new_numbered_iri(self, ...)` to generate IRI for newly created individual.
-- [ ] Store modified/update time for Ontology in the graph.
+- [x] Store modified/update time for Ontology in an internal graph (http://owlready2/internal).

 ### Limitations